DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 [Get the list of available monthly custom reports][4], and [Get specified monthly custom reports][5]).
 To use this guide, find the section below for the v1 APIs you are currently using, and follow the instructions to migrate to the corresponding v2 APIs.

-Note that v1 and v2 in this document does not refer to the version in the url path.
-All of the APIs this documentation are the first versions with their respective paths and so use `v1` in the url path.
+**Note**: Any mention of v1 and v2 in this document does not refer to the version in the URL path.
+All APIs this documentation are the first versions with their respective paths, and so use `v1` in the URL path.

 ## Monthly API